- On Court

 - Club Ana

-Ana has been drawn to face world No.34 Elena Vesnina of Russia in the first round of the AEGON International, which begins in Eastbourne on Monday.
-Ana is seeded seventh at the $690,000 grass court event.
+Ana has been drawn against a qualifier in the first round of the Australian Open, which begins in Melbourne on Monday.